rust-ml/linfa/linfa-ensemble/README.md

 # Ensemble learning

-`linfa-ensemble` provides methods for ensemble learning algorithms.

-## The Big Picture

 `linfa-ensemble` is a crate in the [`linfa`](https://crates.io/crates/linfa) ecosystem, an effort to create a toolkit for classical Machine Learning implemented in pure Rust, akin to Python's `scikit-learn`.

 ## Current state